-On 13th January, the Grimsby Seafood Cluster and Hospitality Sector Funding Opportunity was launched in Grimsby at Scunthorpe Town FC with 50 guests.
+On 13th January, the Grimsby Seafood Cluster and Hospitality Sector Funding Opportunity was launched at Grimsby Town FC with 50 guests.
 The UK Food Valley Pilot Programme, funded by the Community Renewal Fund (CRF), is now open to eligible North East Lincolnshire-based seafood manufacturing and trading businesses of all sizes.
 The programme also provides support to immediate supply-chain and hospitality businesses that support the local seafood industry.